harrybergin24/Trading-Volatility/Variance_swap_trading/backtest.md

 ## Performance metrics

-Here i calculate the Cumlative payoff, here I use the cumlative sum because varaince being addative, as i keep my returns in variance points.
+Here I calculate the Cumulative payoff, here I use the cumulative sum because variance being additive, as I keep my returns in variance points.
 In the future I will change it into vega units.
-The number of payoffs is jsut the number of trades, so i use an average of trades per year.
+The number of payoffs is just the number of trades, so I use an average of trades per year.

 ```python
 cumulative_payoff = payoff.cumsum()